― Tom, Wednesday, 19 December 2001 01:00 (twenty-four years ago)

 Bc of his life insurance he’s worth more dead than alive

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 26 December 2023 03:20 (one year ago)
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Tuesday, 26 December 2023 03:20 (two years ago)

 If the film is meant as a critique of predatory capitalism it fails, because the solution to his problems is a big bowl of cash and a promise of a wire transfer from a wealthy industrialist.